 A decade of action to repair the planet

-With plans to formally launch the project later this year, intense work is already underway on this multimillion pound project.
-The Earthshot challenges will be announced in special events around the globe and an annual awards ceremony will take place in different cities across the world each year between 2021 and 2030.
+The Earthshot challenges will be announced in 2020 and an annual awards ceremony will take place in different cities across the world each year between 2021 and 2030.

 The biggest issues facing our planet

 In what is set to be a ‘super year’ for the environment with crucial summits including the Convention on Biodiversity in China and the COP26 Climate Change Conference in the UK, Prince William will team up with global partners on a decade-long project that reaches every corner of the earth.
 The new initiative, which has been under development for over a year, will refocus global attention on finding answers to the biggest issues currently facing the planet including: climate and energy, nature and biodiversity, oceans, air pollution and fresh water.

 Crucially, the Earthshots aim to reward progress across all sectors of industry and society, not just technology.
 The Prize could be awarded to a wide range of individuals, teams or collaborations – scientists, activists, economists, leaders, governments, banks, businesses, cities, and countries – anyone who is making a substantial development or outstanding contribution to solving these environmental challenges.
 In addition to a significant financial award, winners will receive large-scale public recognition for their work that will aim to inspire business and government collaboration and scaling.